Flasche-Chris/Python-Password-Generator/README.md

 # Python-Password-Generator
 A basic but nice to have Password Generator in a single .py file!

+## Features

+- Any length can be set
+- Free choice of the characters (numbers, letters, symbols)
+- Choose how many passwords are needed

 ## Starting
 ### Windows
 - Simply double-click the PPG.py file.